COVID-19: self-isolation support scheme

 Support for parents and carers

-From 14 December 2020 eligibility is extended to include parents and carers who meet the following criteria:
+On 14 December 2020 eligibility was extended to include parents and carers who meet the following criteria:

 - The child attends a school or childcare setting up to and including Year 8 (or up to age 19 if the learner has multiple and complex needs);